-Graphics cards are expensive beasts and most especially in these troubled, frontier-like, crypto-goldrush times of ours, even with the recent price drops.
-And, when you factor in the new GDDR6 memory technology costing some 20% more than its GDDR5 forebear, then it wouldn’t be at all surprising to see the top-end GTX 1180 coming in at around $699 at launch.
+Graphics cards are expensive beasts, especially in these troubled, frontier-like, crypto-goldrush times of ours, and even with the recent price drops.
+When you factor in the new GDDR6 memory technology costing some 20% more than its GDDR5 forebear, it wouldn’t be at all surprising to see the top-end RTX 2080 coming in at around $699 at launch.
 Or potentially even more.

-It seems Nvidia has dropped the ridiculous Founders Edition schtick, so that would be the base, reference model price tag.
-Expect any and all overclocked, or third-party cooled, versions of the GTX 1180 to come nearer $800 – $1,000.
+It seems Nvidia has dropped the ridiculous Founders Edition schtick, so that would be the price tag to think of as the base and to use as a reference model for others.
+Expect any and all overclocked, or third-party cooled, versions of the RTX 2080 to come nearer $800 – $1,000.

-The GTX 1170 would likely then start at the same price as the GTX 1080 started out at.
+The RTX 2070 would likely begin at the same price that the GTX 1080 started out at.
 Yeah, ouch.
-The GTX 1160 won’t come soon enough with those launch prices…
+The RTX 2060 can’t come soon enough with those kinds of launch prices…

 A lack of competition is definitely not going to do us consumers any favours at all.

 The new 20-series graphics cards are going to have to be capable of real-time raytracing.
 That’s going to be one of the first tests anyone does when they get their hands on both the new cards and Futuremark’s upcoming 3DMark raytracing benchmark.